Welcome to the Maverick Family!

-UNO is where you can fulfill your personal aspirations and career goals.
+The University of Nebraska Omaha (UNO) is where you can fulfill your personal aspirations and career goals.
 Omaha offers a diverse and friendly culture with big-city advantages.
 Our beautiful residential campus combines the resources of a research university with a close-knit community.
 We welcome everyone to celebrate their ambitions here, work hard and go far.

-The following are important steps to make your enrollment official.
 We look forward to having you join us on campus!

 - Review your 'To Do List' for outstanding items required before enrollment